-Most of us access a public WiFi hotspot at coffee shops, hotels, airports for surfing web.
+Most of us access a public WiFi hotspot at coffee shops, hotels, airports for surfing the web.
 Do you know, accessing public WiFi networks you are making yourself vulnerable to cyber criminals who can easily steal your personal information, hack your Credit Card Account or Bank Account if you use public WiFi for online shopping or mobile banking.

-Public WiFi is unsafe network with a Login ID and a password or without due to the fact that many people are using the same network to transfer data.
+Public WiFi is an unsafe network with a Login ID and a password or without due to the fact that many people are using the same network to transfer data.

-However, by following simple steps can avoid data theft and stay safe while using public Wi-Fi network.
+However, by following simple steps can avoid data theft and stay safe while using the public Wi-Fi network.

 Also Check: 10 Best Free VPN Clients

 1. Turn off sharing